 - Light kidney beans, dark kidney beans: I like beans in my chili, but I worked on this recipe repeatedly until I knew it would work well either way.

-- Bell pepper, jalapeno pepper, poblano pepper, yellow onion: We want a hearty, chunky chili
+- Bell pepper, jalapeno pepper, poblano pepper, yellow onion: We want a hearty, chunky chili, but these for the most part will break all the way down and add very little discernible texture.

 - Beef broth: The recipe calls for 8-10 cups because it varies based on cook time, ingredient amounts, and also personal preference.
 I like chili that doesn’t leave any broth/gravy behind.
 If you like a looser chili, such as Wendy’s chili, add up to the whole 10 cups.